 Historia Augusta – The Life of Hadrian

 2017 marked the 1,900th anniversary of Hadrian’s accession as emperor.
 I took this opportunity to celebrate Hadrian’s legacy in a even more exciting way.
 The commemoration will last for 21 years, from 2017 to 2038.
 I usually try to use Hadrian’s journeys as a leading thread for my own adventures but with this project I want to go one step further.
-My aim is to try to follow Hadrian’s journeys according to the year they were undertaken.
+My aim is to try to trace Hadrian’s journeys in chronological order.
 The first two years of Hadrian’s reign (AD 117-118) have already been completed.

 AD 117–118: Returning to Rome from Syria by way of the north-eastern frontier